DogepartyXDP/Documentation/Installation/federated_node.md

 **If using Docker for Windows**:

 * After installing Docker for Windows, launch the "Docker" application and allow it to set itself up (a reboot may be required).
 * Next, you will need to enable access to your host hard drive so that some of the shared volumes work properly.
 To do this, right click on the Docker Whale icon in your system tray.
 Then go to "Docker Settings" and then "Shared Drives".
-Turn on access to the drive on which the `federatednode` folder will reside (most likely your "C" drive).
+Turn on access to the drive on which the `dogenode` folder will reside (most likely your "C" drive).
 * Finally, launch [a command prompt as Administrator](https://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx)

 <a name="docker-toolbox-note"></a> **If using Docker Toolbox**: